BrettHallen/Router-Rebooter/README.md

 And yes, there are devices that do this - they seemed a bit pricey.<br>

 ## Idea
-The broadband router I have is a Netcomm Wireless NF18ACV that runs on 12VDC.<br>
+The broadband router I have is a Netcomm Wireless NF18ACV that runs on 12VDC.
+We got it when we originally had FTTN (fibre to the node) which runs optical fibre to a street cabinet/node and then uses the decades-old telephone copper cabling to the house.
+Where we live now has FTTP (fibre to the premises) where the optical fibre runs straight to the house.
+The same router still works fine so have never replaced it.<br>

-I'll use an ESP32-type device to ping a reliable Internet address every minute, say a well-known DNS address like 1.1.1.1.<br>
+I'll use an ESP32-type device to ping a reliable Internet address every minute, say a well-known DNS address like 1.1.1.1.
+The ESP32 will be powered from the 12V input supply via a 5V regulator.
+The power to the router will run through an NC (normally closed) relay.<br>

-If there is no response for, say, five consecutive pings then I'll energise the relay and power off the router.<br>
+If there is no response for a few consecutive pings then I'll energise the relay which switches to open and disconnects the 12V to the router.<br>

-After one minute I'll de-energise the relay and power the router back on.<br>
+After a short delay I'll then de-energise the relay and power the router back on.<br>

-I'll wait five minutes before resuming pinging.
-If pinging remains unsuccessful 10min after powering back on then I'll repeat the process.<br>
+After another short delay whilst the router reconnects (2-3min) I'll reconnect to the WiFi network and resume pinging.

 ## YouTube Videos
 - [Part 1: Initial build & test](https://youtu.be/Fz1aSylL9KQ)